vipul0425/Analog-watch/README.md

 # Analog watch
- Analog watch with css and javascript
+ This analog watch is made with custom css and a litle bit of javascript.